Bharatiii/SquidGame/README.md

 # SquidGame
-the dataset is collect from Kaggle.
+the dataset is collected from Kaggle.